 For options, volatilities will either be observed implicit volatilities or estimated volatilities based on historical movements in the price of the underlying instrument.
 In those cases where the Bank’s risk position is approximately neutral, middle rates will be used.
 “Neutral risk position” is understood to mean for example that interest rate risk within a maturity band is virtually zero.
 Where market prices that are obtained are based on transactions with lower credit risk, this will be taken into account by amortising the original price difference measured against such transactions over the period to maturity.

-The Group conducts tests to assess possible impairments of goodwill values annually or in the event of indications of value impairment.
+The Group conducts tests to assess possible impairment of goodwill annually or in the event of indications of impairment.
 Assessment is based on the Group's value in use.
 The recoverable amount from cash flow generating units is established by calculating discounted future cash flows.
 The cash flows are based on historical earnings and expectations of future factors and include suppositions and estimates of uncertain factors.
-The outcome of the impairment tests depends on estimates of hurdle rates which are set on a discretionary basis based on information available on the balance sheet date.
+The outcome of the impairment tests depends on estimates of discount rates which are set on a discretionary basis based on information available on the balance sheet date.

 The cash flow is calculated over 20 years and is discounted by the risk-free interest rate + risk premium for similar businesses (pre-tax interest rate 10 per cent).
 Calculations show that the value of discounted cash flows exceeds recognised goodwill by a good margin.

 Other goodwill in the Group is calculated based on average earnings in the market area and is discounted at the risk-free interest rate + the risk premium for similar businesses (12-14 per cent).